icub-tech-iit/documentation/mkdocs/tendons_icub/docs/waist_legs.md

 > [<i class="fa fa-flag fa-1x"></i> **ITA**](italiano.md#position015)

 <center>![waist](img\waist\Waist_cable_11_foto.png)</center>

+**E- RE-ASSEMBLE the upper body by retightening the 4 screws we had to lose to create the space to pas cable 11.**

 > Turn the cable around the pulley taking care to cross it at the opposite side of the plate (Photo 3 - 4).
 > [<i class="fa fa-flag fa-1x"></i> **ITA**](italiano.md#position016)

 <center>![waist](img\waist\Waist_cable_11_foto3_4.png)</center>

 > Each side of the cable go up and pass into the little side pulley (Photo 5 - 6)
 > [<i class="fa fa-flag fa-1x"></i> **ITA**](italiano.md#position017)